justinpearson/Raspberry-Pi-for-iPhone-Backup/README.md

 Lastly, there is one lingering problem I haven't solved:

-In order to pair the phone to the RPi, the `backup-iphone.sh` script (from this repo) uses the command `$ idevicepair pair`.
+In order to pair the phone to the RPi, the `backup-iphone.py` script (from this repo) uses the command `$ idevicepair pair`.
 It seems that for this command to succeed, it requires two things:

 1. the phone must be unlocked
 2. the phone must "Trust" the RPi

 So, each time you plug in the iPhone to the RPi, you should: